 Galta ji’s location was also quite beautiful in a hidden corner of the Aravalli hills.
 There are lots of peacocks and monkeys as well and therefore people call it the monkey temple.

 There are actually two monkey temples near Jaipur.
 Beautiful and clean Galtaji and the more famous, but dirty Galwh Bagh.
 People com e here to feed the tame monkeys.
 The stairs leading up to the temple are fullwith beggars, animals and dirt.

 It’s one of those Indian experiences you will never forget.
 Can I recommend a visit?
 The interaction between the monkeys, goats, pigs and beggars that call this temple their home is interesting to watch and the views on top of the temple are beautiful.

-This was by far the best restaurant in Rajasthan I have been too.
-The kebabs are one of the best here.
+My favourite restaurant in Jaipur was the Al Umar restaurant.
+The kebabs were one of the best I had in Rajasthan.
 They come in gravy curries with different colours and tastes.
-The green coloured one (haryali kebab) was absolutely delicious as well as the white coloured one (malai kebab).
+The green coloured one (hariyali kebab) was absolutely delicious as well as the white coloured one (malai kebab).

 Disclaimer: This post with a 2 day Jaipur itinerary contains affiliate links.
-If you buy any service through any of my links, I will get a small commission at no extra cost to you.
+If you buy any service through any of my links, I get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!